alexander-marquardt/es_local_indexer/README.md

 Wait for the above process to complete before moving on to the next step.

 # Searching local documents
-Once the documents have been ingested into Elasticsearch, they can be searched with the following command.
+Once the documents have been ingested into Elasticsearch, the code to launch the search interface can be executed as follows:
 ```
 python3 search_app.py -p PATH_TO_DOCS -i INDEX_NAME
 ```